Liquidity ratios: types, formulas and how to use them

 Managing your business finances with confidence

-Understanding your liquidity ratios is a big step towards financial clarity.
-It helps you move from worrying about bills to planning for growth.
-By regularly checking these numbers, you can run your business with more confidence, knowing you have the insights to stay on track.
+When you understand your liquidity ratios, you can move from worrying about bills to planning for growth.
+By checking these numbers regularly, you can run your business with more confidence, knowing you have the insights to stay on track.

-Xero shows these figures in real time, so you can take the guesswork out of your finances.
-Try Xero for free to take control of your business's financial health.
+Xero shows these figures in real time, so you can make informed decisions about your finances.
+Get one month free to manage your business's financial health.

 FAQs on liquidity ratios

-Here are answers to some common questions about liquidity ratios.
+Here are answers to common questions about liquidity ratios, including which ones matter most and how they compare to other financial metrics.

 What are the two main liquidity ratios?

-The two most commonly used liquidity ratios for small businesses are the current ratio and the quick ratio.
-The current ratio gives a broad overview of your ability to pay debts over the next year, while the quick ratio provides a more conservative measure by excluding inventory.
+The current ratio and quick ratio are the two most commonly used liquidity ratios for small businesses.
+The current ratio shows your ability to pay debts over the next year, while the quick ratio provides a stricter measure by excluding inventory.

 What is a good liquidity ratio?